chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

-Once again, the line `transition: width 2s, height 2s, background-color 2s, transform 2s` is a short-hand for the `transition-property` (the CSS property to which a transition should be applied) and the `transition-duration` (the seconds or milliseconds until the transition is complete).
+:point_up: The line `transition: width 2s, height 2s, background-color 2s, transform 2s` is a short-hand for the `transition-property` (the CSS property to which a transition should be applied) and the `transition-duration` (the seconds or milliseconds until the transition is complete).
 As seen here, we can define multiple transition properties in one line.

 ## Browser-specific prefixes